 With many services for Edmonton's homeless and vulnerable population situated downtown and in the city's northeast, a non-profit hopes to bring some help to west Edmonton.

-The Jasper Place Wellness Centre's Food4Good is looking at bringing a community food market to the west end because organizers feel the need is there.
+The Jasper Place Wellness Centre's Food4Good is looking at bringing a community food centre to the west end because organizers feel the need is there.

-The group received a $75,000 grant from Community Food Centres Canada to consult the community about the market.
+The group received a $75,000 grant from Community Food Centres Canada to consult the community about the food centre.